dfroberg/dailybrief/README.md

 | article_stats_tags_txt | string | '&lt;br&gt;Tags in this brief: '| Tags part of stats section |
 | featured_image_url | string | "" | Fixed Image URL to use as featured image, if not set first summariez article posts image will be used. |

-### WP CLI Flags
-[--post]
-: Create the post in Wordpress

-[--use-excerpts] [--no-use-excerpts]
-: Do you want to use the excepts of the summarized Wordpress posts
- default: true

-[--days=<days>]
-: Days back from where to get the posts to summarize 'today' / '-1 day' / '-2 days'
-default: today

 ## Formating headers and footers
 There are a few keywords that you can use in your header;